rubensworks/article-privacy-decentralized/content/framework.md

 Client-side query engines can use this combined summary to derive which sources are relevant for any given query.
 </figcaption>
 </figure>

+#### Architecture Requirements

+TODO

+Summary

+* (Probabilistic?)
+Testing for contents using authentication
+* No data leaking without authentication
+* Combining

+-> AMFs meet all of these requirements

+#### Client-side Querying Algorithm

+TODO

 * Explain aggregation use case (aggregator for family, colleagues, personal, ...)
 * Important to mention: client-side query evaluation, i.e., quad patterns are joined client-side.